 - 1. A completed graduate school application. - 2.
-A completed application for evaluation for teacher certification (contact the College of Education). - 3.
-A non-refundable application fee. - 4.
-Official transcripts from ALL institutions attended (Master's degree in an educational field with a cumulative graduate grade point average of at least a 3.0 from a regionally accredited college or university is required). - Valid Georgia Level 5 Clear Renewable Teaching Certificate or its equivalent per Georgia's Professional Standards Commission requirements. - 6.
-Three (3) recommendation forms. - Complete a successful interview with the admissions committee, including completing a writing sample at the interview.
+A completed request for evaluation for school counselor certification (contact the College of Education Certification Office). - 3.
+A non-refundable application fee. - Official transcripts from ALL institutions attended (Master's degree in an educational field with a cumulative graduate grade point average of at least a 3.0 from a regionally accredited college or university is required). - 5.
+Valid Georgia Clear Renewable Educator's Certificate. - 6.
+Three (3) recommendation forms. - 7.
+Successfully complete an interview with the School Counseling admissions committee.